simple2d/simple2d/README.md

 ## 2D Basics

-Let's learn about how to structure an application for 2D drawing and more.
+Let's learn more about structuring applications for 2D drawing and more.

 ### The Window